dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 8. Go back to step 6 if required
 9. Tell GitLab to merge the changes when the CI passes

+{{< note >}}
+I'm adding flow annotations *after* the whole TDD cycle.
+This is probably because I'm used to work with dynamically typed languages, so I'm still not used to static typing.
+Thus, I deal with types in a separate phase.
+If you come to "flowed" Javascript from a C++ background, you may prefer adding types first.
+I've also found that, when you don't have any tests, flow can be of great help during refactoring.
+{{</ note >}}

-I'm going to go through this steps one by one, and you'll see how the tools I use are tailored for the specific case.
+Anyway, I'm going to go through this steps one by one, and you'll see how the tools I use are tailored for the specific case.

 # Writing code